ShaunMaher/MikrotikNotes/Wireguard.md

 TODO:
 - [ ] Write a better Intro/Overview
 - [ ] Networking is *sometimes* broken if device is on home Wifi (i.e. same network as the Wireguard server)
+- [ ] New screen shots that include the IPv4 settings in peer and client
-- [ ] No support for IPv4 only mobile data network
+- [ ] No support for IPv4 only mobile data/public Wifi networks
+  - This might be forever impossible if the Wireguard router is behind CG-NAT
 - [ ] Create a public DNS AAAA record for the RouterOS Peer
 - [ ] Generally the language below is poor and could be improved
 - [ ] Wireguard Peer screen shot contains the peer public key in the title bar

-I'm trying to make all parts of my network IPv6 native.
-All devices that support it are dual stack IPv4 and IPv6.
-My ISP provides an IPv6 /56 subnet and, with a little tinkering, my mobile data provider will assign my device a single IPv6 address.
-Otherwise, both of my internet connections are behind CG-NAT for IPv4.

-My internal home/lab networks are all IPv6 enabled (again, dual stack).

 My goals are twofold:
 * Secure remote access to services on my home network (without just allowing public internet access to said services)
 * Route all traffic from my mobile device through my home ISP for privacy so that, for example, a public open Wifi access point can be used without my data being harvested.
+* Bonus: once Wireguard infrastructure is in place, replace my existing OpenVPN connections between my home and VPS networks.

+I'm trying to make all parts of my network IPv6 native.
+All devices that support it are dual stack IPv4 and IPv6.
+A failure to have fully working IPv6 connectivity over the VPN will be considered a failure.

+My ISP provides an IPv6 /56 subnet and (at additional cost) a single static IPv4 address that is not behind CG-NAT.

+With a little tinkering, my mobile data provider will assign my device a single IPv6 address.
+IPv4 connectivity id behind CG-NAT.

 ## Prerequisites
 ### RouterOS 7